-IP Management, Policy & Practice Publications
+IP Policy & Management Publications

 “Innovation and Creativity: A Legal Perspective“ Chapter 7 in Chan and Mann (eds), Creativity and Innovation in Business and Beyond: Social Science Perspectives and Policy Implications, Routledge (2011).
 In law, creativity and innovation are alternative thresholds of intellectual ingenuity that must be satisfied for intellectual property subject matter to gain protection.
 This chapter explains differences between these two thresholds, and the policy consequences of these differences.